Aelysium-Group/particulate/README.md

 ## Simple Dashboard Integration
 Build your own version of the Particulate dashboard, or use ours!
 Particulate lets you import and export templates and connect to YOUR Particulate backend!

+## Share your Particulate template with others
+Particulate lets you export and import your dashboard setup.
+That way you can even share it with fellow FX Opperators!